russellsamora/scrollama/README.md

   triggers update with new dimensions.
 - Avoid using `viewport height` (vh) in your CSS because scrolling up and down constantly triggers vh to change, which will also trigger a window resize.
+- Avoid enclosing step elements inside scrollable containers, or `div` elements with `overflow: scroll || auto` and fixed `height`.
+Scrollama with throw errors when this occurs.

 ### Known Issues